shivamkataria2000/group-chat/README.md

 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 <!-- LICENSE -->

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.

 <!-- CONTACT -->

 ## Contact

 Shivam Kataria - [@smartShivkat](https://twitter.com/smartShivkat) - shivamkataria2000@gmail.com

 Project Link: [https://github.com/shivamkataria2000/group-chat](https://github.com/shivamkataria2000/group-chat)

+## Deployments:

+- UI is deployed with vercel
+- Updated from node 14 to 16 (As of 9th Oct 2023)

+- Sevice layer migrated from Heroku to Render as of 9th Oct 2023